How Safe Is Flying?

 It is well known that transport mainly depends on oil resources which cause harmful CO2 emissions.
 Fortunately, almost every government in the world has now committed to improving infrastructure and logistics to take emissions to net zero in upcoming years.

-Economic growth requires human interactions.
+Economic growth and economic productivity requires human interactions.
 In the end, it is the people who make trade possible.
 But, this growth also means population growth and a higher demand for transportation alternatives for people to move from their homes to their schools and workplaces.

 Also, transportation has helped to take human interactions to a global level.
 The fact that air traveling allows us to reach the other side of the planet in one day makes it possible to see business and cultural exchange worldwide.
 Therefore, the demand for passenger transportation increases, which results in more business and more opportunities for economic development.